bofh69/spoolman2slicer/README.md

 ### Where the files are read from

-The templates are stored with the filaments' material's name in `<configdir>/spoolman2slicer/templates-<slicer>/<material>.<suffix>.template`.
+The templates are read with the filaments' material's name from `<configdir>/spoolman2slicer/templates-<slicer>/<material>.<suffix>.template`.

 `<configdir>` depends on the operating system: